 A recent conversation with my 3 year old Niece who is at pre-school sparked off some very valuable coaching activities around setting boundaries.
 Have a listen and see what you think:

 Without boundaries children cannot step into their full power

 Boundaries are something I’ve been working on for a while now.
 I was brought up to believe that boundaries hurt other people instead of realising that boundaries are necessary to protect me.
-(You can read about how I discovered this on a self development workshop with horses.)

 I often see in coaching how boundaries are not role modelled in families which makes it harder for children to keep themselves safe or feel empowered to stand up for themselves.
 Imagine walking around with nothing to protect you.
 You are wide open to bullying, criticism, taking care of other people’s feelings and not being able to say no. Children without boundaries are very needy of adults to be there.
 They want you to do it for them or to step in and take charge.